lud4sec/QuickGuide/CyberresilienceGuide.md

 Attention, some of them have tight links with [questionable companies](https://restoreprivacy.com/kape-technologies-owns-expressvpn-cyberghost-pia-zenmate-vpn-review-sites/), the ones I put are just "safe" enough from now, things can evolve quickly.

+⚠️ A lot of "most downloaded" VPNs on Play/Apple store are shady ones that can be owned by governments.

-Check if your connection is not leaking: https://www.dnsleaktest.com
+Also, you could check if your connection is not leaking: https://www.dnsleaktest.com

 ### Accounts needed